- 1 I Can’t Afford A Down Payment

 I Can’t Afford A Down Payment

 In recent years, new vehicle costs rose by an average of just over one percent for the fifth consecutive year after declining between 1998 and 2008 1.
 However, many Americans are finding that their paychecks are not increasing to match the rising price of new cars.
 As of October 2014, salaries had risen just over two percent over the past year, only slightly ahead of inflation.
 This leaves very little room in the average budget to put 20 percent down on a new vehicle.
+You might decide to pay the bare minimum down payment.

 How Does a No Money Down Auto Loan Work?

+They will offer zero down auto loans, then ask to show a down payment on the loan.
 Without actually committing false advertising, the car dealer may ask the customer to make a small down payment to buy a vehicle.
 This is because the financing is done through a third-party bank or lender, and they require a down payment.
 However, car dealers have figured out ways 2 that customers don’t have to come up with the cash to make a down payment, which is why they can boldly say, zero down car loans.

 Zero Down Car Loan Advantages